oracle-livelabs/apex/employee-onboarding/8-running-the-app/8-running-the-app.md

-# Run the 'Doctor Appointments Made Easy!'
-Application
+# Run the Employee Onboarding Application

 ## Introduction

-In this lab, you will run and understand the behavior of the **Employee Onboarding** application through hands-on activities.
-You also perform various tasks to understand the workflow and automation implemented in the application.
+In this lab, you will run and explore the Employee Onboarding application to understand how the workflows and automations function in a real scenario.
+Through hands-on activities, you will simulate the process of hiring and onboarding a new employee and observe how the system handles different roles and tasks.

+### Real-world Scenario:
+A Sales Manager recruits a new employee just one day before the scheduled onboarding.
+The HR team then completes the onboarding process, assigns the employee to the Sales Manager, and ensures the reporting structure is correctly established.
+This scenario helps demonstrate how Oracle APEX workflows and automations work together to manage onboarding efficiently, while also maintaining proper assignment and organizational hierarchy.

 ### Objectives

-- Demonstrate the behavior of the "Employee Onboarding" application through hands-on activities.
+- Demonstrate the behavior of the Employee Onboarding application through hands-on activities.

 Estimated Time: 15 minutes